 This turmeric tonic, from David and Luisa of Green Kitchen Stories’ new book, Green Kitchen Smoothies, is a soothing and sweet drink based on an Indian Ayurvedic home remedy.

-You’ll need a high-speed blender to really make the most of the recipes and to make it easier, but they give lots of practical advice and tips, including ingredients to keep on hand and ways to tweak the smoothies so they’re just how you like them.
+You’ll need a high-speed blender to really make the most of the recipes and to make it easier.
+However, they give lots of practical advice and tips, including ingredients to keep on hand and ways to tweak the smoothies so they’re just how you like them.

-They have a section of ‘Showstoppers’ that are pretty special: Peanut Butter & Jam Milkshake, breakfast Kefir Bircher with Middle-Eastern Citrus Salad or an indulgent Mango & Chia Parfait.
+They have a section of ‘Showstoppers’ that are pretty special: Peanut Butter & Jam Milkshake, breakfast Kefir Bircher with Middle-Eastern Citrus Salad or an indulgent Mango ; Chia Parfait.

 Green Kitchen Smoothies’ aim is to ‘inspire you to incorporate more liquid blends into your weekly or monthly routine and help you feel energised from the inside and out’.

 Did you make this recipe?
 Please let me know how it turned out for you!